barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > Hearing this, the old man immediately was enlightened.
 Making his bows he said, "I am released from the body of a fox.
 The body is on the other side of this mountain.
 I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."

-Why does old Paichang request a funeral?
+Why does old Paichang even request a funeral?
+What's the purpose of it from the perspective of Enlightenment?

 Is the ritual requested by old Paichang, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect?
-Old Paichang is enlightened, but there are still things that need to happen, and a law that cannot be obscured.
+Old Paichang is enlightened, but there are still things that need to happen, and a law that cannot be obscured?

 > "There, with his staff, he poked out the body of a dead fox.
 He then performed __the ceremony of cremation__."